How segmented is my network?: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:related} reviews prior work on network segmentation and graph-based metrics.
 Section~\ref{sec:model} introduces our network model and formally defines segmentedness in terms of global edge density.
-Section~\ref{sec:estimation} presents our estimator and derives confidence intervals for segmentedness from observed network data.
+Section~\ref{sec:estimation} presents our estimator and derives confidence intervals for segmentedness from network data.
 Section~\ref{sec:size} provides example sample size calculations for practical deployment.
 Section~\ref{sec:evaluation} evaluates the estimator using synthetic networks as well as enterprise networking data.
+Section~\ref{sec:bayesian} extends the estimation framework to handle highly segmented networks where the confidence interval degenerates.
 Section~\ref{sec:operation} discusses some operational use cases using the segmentedness metric.
 Section~\ref{sec:sampling} discusses practical considerations for sampling in operational environments.
 Section~\ref{sec:limitation} makes explicit the limitations of our approach.
 Section~\ref{sec:conclusion} concludes with a summary of our findings.